 The Hon.
 Trevor Khan MLC was first elected to the Legislative Council in March 2007, and is the current Deputy President and Chair of Committees.

 In 1985, Trevor moved to Tamworth, where he practiced as a lawyer principally in the areas of Criminal and Family law.
-Trevor became an Accredited Specialist Advocate and was well known about the court circuits in the north west of New South Wales, particularly as a former member of the Family Issues Committee of the NSW Law Society.
+Trevor became an Accredited Specialist Advocate and was well known about the court circuits in the north west, particularly as a former member of the Family Issues Committee of the NSW Law Society.

 After being elected to the Legislative Council in March 2007, Trevor Khan has held several significant parliamentary positions including his appointment as Chair of the Legislative Council’s Privileges Committee, Chair of the Joint Standing Committee on Electoral Matters, and currently as the Deputy President and Chair of Committees of the Legislative Council.

-In the last Parliament, Trevor Khan was a Member of the General Purpose Standing Committee that conducted an inquiry into power privatisation in NSW, as well as delivering a report on the privatisation of prisons in New South Wales.
+Trevor Khan was a Member of the General Purpose Standing Committee that conducted an inquiry into power privatisation in NSW, as well as delivering a report on the privatisation of prisons.
 Trevor was also a Member of the NSW Parliamentary Working Group on Marriage Equality which introduced the Same-Sex Marriage Bill 2013, and served as a Member of the Legislative Council Select Committee on the Partial Defence of Provocation which resulted in amendments to the law of provocation including the abolition of the homosexual advance defence.